🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Quilt + duvet + throw at the foot for easy adjusting.

-• Velvet or flannel shams mixed with linen euros—dreamy combo.
+• Velvet or flannel shams mixed with linen euros for a dreamy combo.

 • Basket beside the bed for extra throws, slippers, and sleep masks.